hecrenews/hecrenews.github.io/_posts/2020-05-24-teenagers-turn-to-cannibalism-a-way-to-live-by-proverb.md

 “Alright, brace yourself”

 The boys didn’t know what hit them.
 From nowhere, a million gallons of soup flushed the entire forest, sweeping away the boys and being a better pollinator than those bees could ever be.
-I rode the wave out, never once looking back, silently thanking Wopps for his collection of Cambell.
+I rode the wave out, never once looking back, silently thanking Wopps for his collection of Campbell.
 And that’s pretty much it.
 I deserve a Pulitzer for this article, if I say so myself(and I do).